The Local's Landcare Program

 Where

-To get around to all the reserves we have a dynamic roster.
-We're trying a new rotation, which allows for a 15 week return cycle.
-We'll see if that keeps the weeds under control.
+To get around to all the reserves we have a dynamic roster that attempts to keeps the weeds under control and give the natives a chance to recover.

-The most accurate calendar of landcare activities can be found on this blog's calendar of events, it provides the site locations.
-The Calendar below is our plan for the rest of the year which does get revised from time to time.
+The most accurate calendar of landcare activities can be found on this blog's calendar of events, it provides the site locations and what we will be doing on the day.

 How of landcare.